Contact / Help

 Copyright material for commercialisation

-If you are concerned with developing copyright material for commercialisation, you should seek advice from the Commercial research and consultancy section of the university.
+If you are concerned with developing copyright material for commercialisation, you should seek advice from the Scoping a commercial project section of the university.

 Copyright in QUT webpages

 Unless otherwise noted or marked, copyright material available on QUT websites is "all rights reserved".
 To request copyright permission see Copyright.